zulfi0/hserv/README.md

 # hserv

 Simple python http server that logs incoming requests.
-Currently support GET, POST and 302 Redirect.
+Currently support GET, HEAD, POST and 302 Redirect.

 I hope it will help you in testing SSRF while you do Bug bounty hunter.